DCAA-compliant QuickBooks (Read the myth)

 - Quarterly or semi-annually

-Reviews and Audits of financial statements to meet 8(a), government contract or outside party requirements
+Reviews of financial statements to meet 8(a), government contract or outside party requirements

 Government contract cost analysis